Indonesia, SE Asia

 What a year.
 Last year I had a predictable life.
 Work routines, and friend routines, with some family visits and weekend trips thrown in to boot.

 I felt happily uncertain.
-I have no damn idea what’s going to happen in 2019.
+I have no idea what’s going to happen in 2019.
 And that’s the absolute best part of my life right now.
 I’m looking forward to ending the year in a different place from where it began.
-That sounds much better to me than knowing I’ll end this next year stuck in the same exact same place.
+This sounds more appealing to me than knowing I’ll end this next year stuck in the same exact same place.

-I’m not normally one for resolutions, but I did make one this year.
+I’m not normally one for resolutions, but I made one this year.

 Stop avoiding decisions.

-For too long I sat in an office, or in some other life situation, knowing I wan’t happy but being afraid to take the first step to change it.
+For too long I sat in an office, or in some other life situation, knowing I wasn’t happy but being afraid to take the first step to change it.
 Because even though I knew I didn’t like where I was, the uncertainty of changing it felt scarier.
-So I avoided making a decision.
+So I avoided changing it.
 I stayed too long in the same routine.
 And unsurprisingly, things didn’t magically fix themselves and get better.

 This year I learned I’d rather live with mistakes than regrets.
-Because life gives you impossible decisions.
-And I’m doing the best I can.
-I’d much rather be an active participant than a person counting down the clock and waiting for something to happen.
+Life gives you impossible decisions.
+I’m doing the best I can.
+I’d much rather be an active participant than a person waiting for something to happen.

 Leaving Bali